 Microsites are especially good at delivering concise bites of information on their own terms, largely due to the high popularity of the smooth scrolling one-page website and the advantages that format brings.
 While not without drawbacks, these can excel in drawing the visitor’s eye and pulling their attention down the page, divulging information at speed before concluding with an impactful call-to-action before the visitor’s interest has had a chance to waver.

 The one-page website is probably the most common form of microsite you’ll see and is proving itself an effective way to increase engagement.
 Having all the information in one place naturally lends itself to a positive user-experience, with content that’s easily swiped on handheld devices, as long as your site has been well optimised.

 Owning a microsite is best seen as an opportunity and one that you’ll want to take full advantage of.
-By telling the story of your product or service in a fast and digestible way, you’re presenting your company as an easy choice that requires less work effort from the prospective client that much of the competition.
+By telling the story of your product or service in a fast and digestible way, you’re presenting your company as an easy choice that requires less effort from the prospective client than much of the competition.
 Couple this with a fast-loading video background and some clever colour use (as seen at Angove Partners) and you’ll soon have a Microsite that resonates with your clients.

 Unburdened by design and old functionality